This is actually where we started our research on treating Biting Midge fly.

 It is the sheer number of bites a horse receives that causes Culicoides Hypersensitivity – Queensland Itch.
 When there are less biting insects and your horse isn’t being bombarded it doesn’t have the same impact.

-For example, you probably see your hoses condition improve during winter months when there are less biting midge around.
+For example, you probably see your horses condition improve during winter months when there are less biting midge around.

 Queensland Itch can cause incredible amounts of stress in our equine friends, and have considerable effect on the animal’s physical condition and disposition.
 But when we stop the biting midges, we see a vast improvement in their overall presentation.